PyMesh/PyMesh/docs/basic.rst

             2.12105028,  0.37581711])

 Notice that attribute values are always stored as a 1D array.
-For attributes that represent vector/tensor fiels, the attribute values are the flattened version of the vector field::
+For attributes that represent vector/tensor fields, the attribute values are the flattened version of the vector field::

     >>> mesh.add_attribute("vertex_normal")